phineas-pta/fine-tune-whisper-vi/docker/README.md

 also remove FLEURS so post-training evaluation will be on out-of-distribution data

-objective: deploy on AWS EC2
+objective: deploy on AWS EC2 (instance with multiple GPU)

 #  my memory aid to run docker locally